temuair/fot/docs/quests/medusa.md

 The Ruby Gemstone is obtained by using your Copper Bones to summon the Copper Draco in the Oren Ruins Altar 1 room (accessed from Oren Ruins 2-16).
 The Copper Draco is Dark defense and Dark attack.
 You may need to recast debuffs if the Draco clears them.
 Suain makes the fight much easier.

 The Copper Draco drops the Ruby Gemstone and also has a chance of dropping the same kind of bones that are dug up outside in the Oren Ruins.
-It may be possible to summon and additional Dracos if you get enough of such bones.
+It may be possible to summon additional Dracos if you get enough of such bones.

 #### Sapphire Gemstone